chebread/chebread/README.md

-## I'm Cha Haneum, a person who can do it if I wants to 🚀
+## Who is Cha Haneum as a developer?

 I am [a Frontend developer]() and Korean, working as  [a solo student developer]().<br/>